 OPEN.
 The next Program Development proposal deadline is 1 April 2018 (pending federal budget appropriations).

 Program Development funds are contingent on federal budget appropriations.
-At this time, Maine Sea Grant anticipates having funds available to support upcoming Program Development activities in October and April.
-Follow the link above for further details on Program Development priorities and process.
+At this time, Maine Sea Grant anticipates having funds available to support upcoming Program Development activities in April; more information will be posted here when updates are available.

 CLOSED.
 Recognizing that some issues are best addressed at the regional scale, the Sea Grant Programs in the Northeast, through the Northeast Sea Grant Consortium, set aside funds for research proposals that have relevance to the Gulf of Maine and Greater New York Bight regions.

 CLOSED: Maine Sea Grant Undergraduate Scholarship in Marine Sciences

 OPEN: Dean John A. Knauss Marine Policy Fellowship

 OPEN: NOAA Coastal Management Fellowship

 CLOSED: Sea Grant/NMFS Graduate Fellowships in Population and Ecosystem Dynamics and Marine Resource Economics